emnify/product-docs/docs/services/business-intelligence-and-analytics-reports.md

+---

+description: Analyze data usage, events, and device location over time
+---
-# Business intelligence and analytics reports
+# Business intelligence & analytics reports

-The emnify Portal provides detailed reports on all connectivity aspects of a device.
+The [emnify Portal](https://portal.emnify.com) provides detailed reports on all connectivity aspects of a device.
 You can analyze the data consumption, events, location of the devices, and compare them to previous time periods.

 - Data traffic per day, week, month